daveschumaker/scss-away/README.md

 When an `scss` file is found, the contents are parsed in order to create a list rules to match against.

-The `jsx` file is imported and any class names or ids are extracted and matched against the results from the `scss` file.
+The `js` / `jsx` file is imported and any class names or ids are extracted and matched against the results from the `scss` file.

 A list of orphaned rules that aren't found in the `jsx` component are returned in the terminal.